 For many companies, organizing virtual and hybrid events is still relatively a new endeavor.
 In the current hybrid working setting, future meetings will likely include remote participants.
 So, let’s do it right!
-Instead of a long list of things you should consider, here are the 5 actionable and the most essential tips from an expert, a digital media producer with more than 15 years of experience.
+Instead of a long list of things you should consider, here are the 5 actionable and the most essential tips from a digital media producer with more than 15 years of experience.

 Over 90 % believe that future meetings are expected to include at least one remote participant.
 However, organizing a hybrid event comes with challenges such as engaging two different audiences at the same time.
 Here are the 5 ways to ensure your next hybrid event’s success!